kyma-project/community/git-workflow.md

 Fork a Kyma repository, clone it locally and configure the remote before you start to contribute.

-Follow these steps:
+>**NOTE:** When you use two-factor authentication, generate an [SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and add it to your GitHub account.
+Use the SSH address to clone the forked repository.

-> **NOTE:** Perform these steps only once, when you configure the fork for the first time.
+Perform these steps when you configure the fork for the first time:

 1. Fork a repository.